material-components/material-components-ios/contributing/README.md

 rare.
 - Use `[ComponentName]!` to indicate that a change introduce a breakage: removing/renaming an element of the public API.
-- Use `[ComponentName]?` to indicate that a change (deliberately) introduces warnings, such as in deprecations.
+- Use `[ComponentName]?` to indicate that a change (deliberately) introduces warnings.
+For example when we mark an API deprecated.

 A good example of a title is: